SumeraMartin/Coreactor/README.md

 ## Advanced usage

 ### Wait until methods
-Coroutine channels are used for the implementation of `waitUntil...` methods for actions, reducers, events, states, and lifecycle states.
-These methods suspend current coroutine and then will wait until the given condition is fulfilled or the expected object is received.
-These methods can be used for more complex flow that requires multiple consequent actions.
+`waitUntil...` methods suspend current coroutine and then will wait until the given condition is fulfilled or the expected object is received.
+They are implemented for actions, reducers, events, states, and lifecycle states and should be used for more complex flows that require multiple consequent actions.
 ```kotlin
 OnDeleteItemClickedAction -> launch {